If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 I grew up a couple hours away from there.

-And they blame it on racism, they blame it in systematic issues, they blame it on the system, they blame it on capitalism rather than blaming it on exactly who's creating the crime.
+And they blame it on racism, they blame it on systematic issues, they blame it on the system, they blame it on capitalism rather than blaming it on exactly who's creating the crime.

-And that's why I I will I'm having a hard time, and that's why we cannot have unity with these kind of people.
+It's simple as that, and that's why I'm having a hard time, and that's why we cannot have unity with these kinds of people.

-Because on one side you have Democrats or conservative, uh, you have Republicans or conservatives that are that are in favor of you know, crime reform and crime bills and punishing evil, and on the other side, you have somebody that is literally advocating to let evil roam free on our feet,
+Because on one side, you have Democrats or conservatives, you have Republicans or conservatives that are in favor of crime reform and crime bills and punishing evil.

-and those two are not compatible, they are just like water and oil, and you will never be able to break bread, so to speak, with somebody that has such huge value differences um we with you, especially when it comes to crime and criminals.
+And you will never be able to break bread, so to speak, with somebody that has such huge value differences with you, especially when it comes to crime and criminals.

-And um there was um something on the video that I'm editing from the democratic socialist of America convention where she was talking about one.
+And there was something on the video that I'm editing from the Democratic Social Socialists of America Convention where she was talking about one.

 Can I play this?